GAMINGNOOBdev/SAMCS/README.md

 # SAMCS
 A port of https://github.com/s-macke/SAM for netstandard2.0 C#

-> *Developer's Note:*<br>
+> *Developer's Note:*<br/>
 > Just so you know the code is messy from origin.
-I tried to remove/simplify some stuff but it is what it is.<br>
+I tried to remove/simplify some stuff but it is what it is.<br/>
 > Just know that this thing works quite well for most needs.

 # Compiling